edlynjessica/Devops-Notes/Linux/07-Basic-Commands.md

 ### When to Use

-- To verify which user account is currently active.
+- Verify the active user account.

 ---

 # 🖥️ cat

-### Purpose
+### What is it?

-Displays the contents of text files and can combine multiple files.
+`cat` displays the contents of files and can combine multiple files.

 ### Syntax